CompClimate/ccog.github.io/_pages/home.md

 > We target grand challenges towards improving ocean and climate understanding and resilience.
 Solutions to the challenges humanity, and the world, face are deeply interdisciplinary, and so is our lab.
 Blending cutting-edge computational and Earth science tools and knowledge, we combine theory, observations, and numerics to pioneer methods and create insight.

-This group focuses on several research areas:
+CCOG focuses on several research areas:

 {% capture notice-1 %}